 In my experience, surprisingly, most people actually do go through these stages.

 To help guide our interviews we find that there are some questions that we often ask (learned in the switch workshop).

 Below is our cheat sheet for these interviews…

 - Thank them for taking the time and explain that we’re doing these interviews to learn how we can improve Bidsketch.
 Mention: “We love blunt feedback, so don’t worry about hurting our feelings, it’s not going to happen.”

-- Tell them: “We’re going to focus on the story of how you started using Bidsketch, first started struggling or not finding it helpful, and then eventually cancelled.
+- Tell them: “We’re going to focus on the story of how you started using Bidsketch, first started struggling or not finding it helpful, and then eventually canceled.
 So we’re going to ask detailed questions about where you were and what was happening, to just help paint the picture.”

 - “Why did you initially sign up for Bidsketch?
 Did you evaluate other tools?”
 (This is a fluffy question designed to ask them what they expect so they can focus on what we want to know after.)

 - “When was the first time you had the first thought that maybe Bidsketch wasn’t going to work?
 Or realized that you weren’t using it?”

 - “What happened the last time that you used Bidsketch for a proposal?”